abarker/pytest-helper/doc/sphinx_docs/index.rst

 In order to simplify the functional interface, some of these helper functions use very basic introspection look up the names of modules.
 Others use introspection to modify a module's global variables.
-Some might object to the use of introspection "magic," but the level used by these functions is far less than what pytest itself does already.
+Some people might object to the use of introspection "magic," but the level used by these functions is far less than what pytest itself does already.
 Where introspection is used, a fallback is usually provided to do the task without introspection.

 Two kinds of helper functions are provided.
 The first kind are intended to make it easier to run pytest on a test file or files, and the second kind are